 FINDING THE RIGHT CARRIER FOR YOU

 There is no one carrier that works universally for every baby and adult.
+That’s why finding the best baby carrier for someone means finding different features for different people.
 If you have access to a babywearing lending library or store that’s a great place to start.
 My favorite in NYC is The Wild.
 Every employee is trained in baby wearing and they have samples, along with various sized weighted dolls, to try on with expert guidance.
 Asking friends and family to let you borrow their carriers may be a great option as well before purchasing.
 There is a wide range in price points for carriers, with some trendy fashion brands in the thousands.
 Just because one brand is more expensive than another does not mean it is a better design.
 Try on a few different ones, if accessible, making adjustments to the fit to find the right one for you.
 And hey!
 Your baby may have a say in what they prefer as well so it’s a collaborative effort.

 Always check the manufacturer specifications and directions before beginning use to ensure that your baby meets size requirements and that you know how to properly place your baby in the carrier safely.
 Just like anything new, it may seem intimidating at first, but with patience and practice, you’ll get the hang of it.
 Give yourself and your baby some test runs around the house before venturing out into the world.
 I have found that some babies take to carriers right away while others need more of an adjustment period.
 Once you find a carrier and fit that is right for you both, you’ll be hands-free, snuggled, and ready to go!

 We appreciate you taking the time to read our article today and so should you!
 Give yourself some gratitude for seeking out some of the best ways you can raise your child.